-Anyone can become injured during a fall, car accident, or any other daily activity.
-If you participate in impact sports—such as football or boxing—you have an increased risk of getting a concussion.
+Head injuries can affect anyone, whether caused by a fall at home or in a car accident.
+If you participate in impact sports such as football or boxing, you have an increased risk of getting a concussion.

+Symptoms of a concussion vary depending on both the severity of the injury and the person injured.
 It’s not true that a loss of consciousness always occurs with a concussion.
-Some people do experience a loss of consciousness, but others do not.
-Symptoms of a concussion vary depending on the severity of the injury and the person.
+Some people do experience a loss of consciousness, but others don’t.

 - drowsiness or feeling sluggish